Soumalya1857/Zarkan/README.md

 # Language.py
 a language you won't understand

-support given upto basic numerical tasks with no traceback
+with no traceback
+normal var can be declared and used with var keyword works only in terminal

+file support to be given soon